Lawsuits against landlords or apartment buildings for injuries on the rental property are common personal injury claims. They can be filed against:

 - Mail carriers.

 Trespassers are people who are on the property without a right or an invitation.
+Therefore, landlords have a much lower duty of care towards trespassers than to licensees and invitees.
 Landlords can still be liable for their injuries, though, if they are caused willfully or wantonly.

 3. Who can be held liable for an injury on the landlord’s property?